Skip to Content

 Toronto Islands ferry prices (roundtrip)

-Below are the roundtrip ferry prices, and you can take the ferry to and from any of the 3 destinations with your tickets.
+Below are the roundtrip ferry prices as of July 2023, and you can take the ferry to and from any of the 3 destinations with your tickets.

 • Free for kids under 2